AhamedAlisha8055/Angular-Google-Maps-Integration-/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+Note:- create an api key and include it in the app.module.ts file in imports->agmcoremodule.forRoot->apiKey:

+the project will run after you place the api key in its location and the route is given above

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.